 Montmartre Top 10

-Often referred to as a charming village within Paris, Montmartre is one of my favorite places to explore.
+Often referred to as a charming village within Paris, Montmartre is one of my favorite places to spend an afternoon.
 The scenery, attractions, and general vibes are somehow different from the rest of the city that surrounds it.

 Whether you’re checking out Montmartre for the first time during your vacation or want to find some new charming spots in this area you’ve visited plenty of times before, this Top 10 guide will help you make the most out of your trip.